aiida-vasp/aiida-vasp/doc/source/tutorials/bulk_modulus_2.rst

 5. Writing bulk modulus workchain
 =================================

-In the previous :ref:`bulk_modulus_script`, the initial relaxation and the two volume restricted relaxations are performed independently.
+In the :ref:`previous tutorial <bulk_modulus_script>`, the initial relaxation and the two volume restricted relaxations are performed independently.
 The resulting nodes are just grouped and we execute a calculation of the bulk modulus by fetching these nodes later.
 This means the workflow in ``main``